Secret Service finds ‘suspicious’ hunting stand near Air Force One landing zone in Florida | News Channel 3-12

 (CNN) — The US Secret Service found a “suspicious” hunting stand within sight of the Air Force One landing zone ahead of the president’s arrival in Florida over the weekend, FBI Director Kash Patel said, adding no one was at the stand.

-“Prior to the President’s return to West Palm Beach, USSS discovered what appeared to be an elevated hunting stand within sight line of the Air Force One landing zone,” the FBI director told Fox News Digital.

-“The FBI is investigating” what Patel called a “suspicious stand” near the zone, he said Sunday in a post on X.
+“Prior to the President’s return to West Palm Beach, USSS discovered what appeared to be an elevated hunting stand within sight line of the Air Force One landing zone,” the FBI director told Fox News Digital, later confirming on social media that “the FBI is investigating” what Patel called a “suspicious stand” near the zone.

+One senior law enforcement official told CNN the hunting stand was found across from the airport.
+Based on the condition of the stand, the source said, it had been there for some time.

+Hunters regularly set up and leave stands like the one found by law enforcement to use again.
+These stands are often used by bow hunters – especially in dense, wooded areas – and can be used by individuals hunting with firearms as well.

+There is nothing to currently indicate the stand was built to target the president, the source said.

-US Secret Service teams identified “items of interest” near Palm Beach International Airport during advance security preparations ahead of President Donald Trump’s arrival this weekend, the agency confirmed in a statement to CNN.
+The US Secret Service confirmed that teams identified “items of interest” near Palm Beach International Airport during advance security preparations ahead of President Donald Trump’s arrival.

 “During advance security preparations prior to the Palm Beach arrival, which included the use of technology and comprehensive physical sweeps, our teams identified items of interest near Palm Beach International Airport,” Anthony Guglielmi, the Secret Service’s chief of communications, said in the statement.